2015 Kumanovo clashes

 A series of shootouts erupted during a raid between the Macedonian police and an armed group identifying itself as the National Liberation Army (NLA).
 They began on 9 May 2015 in the northern Macedonian town of Kumanovo, and ended the following day on 10 May.
-During the shootings, 8 Macedonian policemen and 10 of the militants were killed, while 37 officers were wounded and hospitalized.
+During the shootings, 8 Macedonian policemen and 14 of the militants were killed, while 37 officers were wounded and hospitalized.
 The shooting ended on 10 May 2015, in an operation by the Macedonian police, in which 30 militants were arrested and charged with terrorism-related charges by the Macedonian authorities.

 Background

 In 2001, there was an armed conflict between Macedonian authorities and the National Liberation Army (NLA), during which Kumanovo Municipality became a battlefield from May until August, when the Ohrid agreement was signed.
-Since then, however, NLA splinter groups opposed to the ceasefire have sporadically engaged in violence against the Macedonian security forces and government, including attacks against a government building in 2007 and 2014.
-The latter occurred parallel to a deep political crisis in the Republic of Macedonia, dating back to the 2014 general elections.
+In 2014, an organization claiming to be concerned with the implementation of the agreement and calling itself NLA claimed responsibility for the government building attack.
+It occurred parallel to a deep political crisis in the Republic of Macedonia, dating back to the 2014 general elections.
 The main opposition party, the Social Democratic Union of Macedonia (SDSM), had been making allegations of electoral fraud, denounced the conservative VMRO-DPMNE's party victory and had boycotted the Assembly since.
 Since early 2015, the Social Democratic leader, Zoran Zaev, came into possession of mass illegal wire-tap recordings allegedly orchestrated by Prime Minister Nikola Gruevski.
 Zaev started releasing the so-called information "bombs," a series of wire-tapped conversations between the conservative government officials, most of them including Macedonia's Prime Minister Nikola Gruevski.
 In doing so, he has made allegations that Gruevski has ordered the wire-tapping of some 20,000 Macedonian citizens and having control over the court system in Macedonia.